google/orbit/README.md

 <img alt="ORBIT Logo" src="logos/orbit_logo_simple.png" align="right" width="520" >

 Orbit, the **O**pen **R**untime **B**inary **I**nstrumentation **T**ool is a
-standalone **native** application (C, C++, Rust, Go, ...) profiler for Windows and Linux.
+standalone **native** application profiler for Windows and Linux.
+It supports native applications written in languages such as C, C++, Rust, or Go.
 Its main purpose is to help developers identify the performance bottlenecks of a complex application.
+Orbit can be also used to visualize the execution flow of such applications.

 The key differentiator with many existing tools is that no alteration to the target process is necessary.
 Orbit does not require you to change a single line